Jodosoft/Libraries/README.md

 ### 4.5.
 Random extensions <br id="numerics-random-extensions" />

-Extension methods for <a href="https://docs.microsoft.com/en-us/dotnet/api/system.random">System.Random</a> add support for generating every built-in number type and types that implement <a href="#inumericn">INumeric&lt;TSelf&gt;</a>.
+Extension methods for <a href="https://docs.microsoft.com/en-us/dotnet/api/system.random">System.Random</a> add support for generating every built-in number type and types that implement INumeric&lt;TSelf&gt; (see <a href="#numerics-framework-for-number-types">§4.3.
+Framework for number types</a>).

 Overloads are provided that allow greater flexibility with bounds via the `Generation` enum: